 THE DIMAGGIO BOYS

 Joe DiMaggio started the 1933 season slowly but improved as the year went on.
-By mid-season, the lowly Seals began winning with Joe leading the way with his ascending batting average and driving in winning runs.
-On May the 28th, the 18 year old DiMaggio began a hitting streak.
+By mid season, the lowly Seals began winning with Joe leading the way with his ascending batting average and driving in winning runs.
+On May 28, the 18-year-old DiMaggio began a hitting streak.
 The San FranciscoChronicle tabbed Joe De Maggio (the press constantly misspelled DiMaggio) as a man with nerves of steel or no nerves at all after he hit in 50 straight games and broke Jack Ness' Pacific Coast League record of 49 that dated back to 1915.
 Reporters referred to him as "Dead Pan" as he answered questions about the streak with a simple nod or mere shrug of the shoulders.
-He went on to hit in 61 straight games setting a minor league record that still stands today and batted .405 during the streak.
+He went on to hit in 61 straight games, setting a minor league record that still stands today, and batted .405 during the streak.
 He finished the year with a .340 average with 28 home runs.
 His 169 RBI's led the PCL.
 One could say that Joe DiMaggio saved the San Francisco Seals and the Pacific Coast League.
-The stock market had crashed in 1929 and the country was mired in the beginnings of "The Great Depression".
+The stock market had crashed in 1929 and the country was mired in the beginnings of "The Great Depression."
 Attendance throughout the PCL was dwindling, however picked up dramatically as DiMaggio's streak continued.